nevendyulgerov/shape-collection/README.md

 // ["aa", "bb", "kk", "zz", "xyz", "ff", "hhh", "eeee", "kk"]
 ```

-You can also pass an `augmenter` function to `reduceTo` as a second argument.
+You can also pass an optional `augmenter` function to `reduceTo` as a second argument.
 An augmenter is a special function, invoked only when you are reducing arrays of objects to another array of objects.
 It can be useful, when you want to extract a nested array of objects but also want to keep track of their parent objects after they have been reduced.
 Here's an example:

 ```javascript
 const users = [{